Benchmarking stabilized and self-stabilized p-virtual element methods with variable coefficients: Equations with variable coefficients

-for all $i=1,...,\spacedim$.
-The left-hand side, which involves polynomials and the coefficient $\Acoeff \plbr{x,y}$, can be approximated by standard high-order quadrature rules.
-On the other hand, the right-hand side is computed by applying integration by parts and the enhancement condition in the definition of the discrete space, hence:
+All quantities in~\eqref{eq:VEMH1projection_VC}, which involve polynomials and the coefficient $\Acoeff \plbr{x,y}$, can be computed by considering standard high-order quadrature rules.

-Once $\PiA$ is computed, the discrete bilinear form is defined, as usual for VEM, by substituting the projection into the bilinear form and considering a suitable stabilization term (built on the standard $\Pinabla$).
+Once $\PiA$ is computed, the discrete bilinear form is defined, as usual for VEM, by substituting the projection into the bilinear form and considering a suitable stabilization term (built on the standard $\Pinabla$), that is: